UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 Hopefully now you'll see some of the usefulness of our strategies here.

 See if you can build a complete script to run today's pipeline, including running `fastqc` on our demultiplexed data!
-After our initial code you'll need to run `cutadapt` making sure you check & define directories, followed by `fastqc` on the trimmed data.
+After our initial code you'll need to run `cutadapt` making sure you check and define directories, followed by `fastqc` on the trimmed data.
 Then you'll need to unzip the trimmed files, demultiplex and run `fastqc`.
 If you're keen, you could also try gzipping the trimmed data again after you've demultiplexed.